HetSys/CHSolver/README.md

 ```bash
 make
 ```
-which will produce the executable `chsolver`
+which will produce the executable `chsolver`.

 ## Running
 To run the code you must fully specify the output times and solver parameters.
 We have included the a script